callmeriteshraj/Easy-Image-Picker/README.md

 > Step 3.
-Add this file frovide in AndroidManifest.xml
+Add this file provide in AndroidManifest.xml

 ```
   <provider